stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 There are three authentication methods available on the Thingsboard for LwM2M DTLS: using the Pre-Shared Key(PSK), using the Raw Public Key(RPK) and using the X.509 certificate.

-To use DTLS, the end-user device has to connect to the ThingsBoard server using secured port 5686.
+To use DTLS, the end-user device has to connect to the GridLinks server using secured port 5686.

 For the demonstration purpose we will use Leshan Demo Client, please refer to the link for downloading and configuration: [here](https://github.com/eclipse/leshan)